Cathédrale Notre-Dame (Bangui)

-The Cathédrale Notre-Dame-de-l’Immaculée-Conception (Cathedral of Our Lady of the Immaculate Conception) is a Roman Catholic Cathedral and the seat of the Metropolitan Archdiocese of Bangui in the Central African Republic (CAR).
-It is a large and elegant church built with red brick and is a common type in French tropical colonies.
+The Cathédrale Notre-Dame-de-l’Immaculée-Conception (Cathedral of Our Lady of the Immaculate Conception) is a Roman Catholic Cathedral and the seat of the Metropolitan Archdiocese of Bangui in the Central African Republic (CAR), built in 1937.
+It is built with red brick, a common type in former French tropical colonies.

 It is located in central Bangui, 2 km away from the Barthélemy Boganda Stadium and Bangui City Hall.

 It was the location for the Coronation Mass of Jean-Bédel Bokassa (Bokassa I) in 1977 and the opening of the first holy door of the Catholic Church's Extraordinary Jubilee of Mercy on 29 November 2015.